LabPy/lantz/docs/tutorial.rst

         inst.waveform = 'sine'

-We have provided `output_enabled` a mapping table through the `map` argument.
+We have provided `output_enabled` a mapping table through the `values` argument.
 This has two functions:

     - Restricts the input to True or False.
     - For the setter converts True and False to 1 and 0; and vice versa for the getter.